 I've said that scientism reigns supreme.
-You hear sometimes that that's old hat, that the Cartesian outlook has been superseded, that we're in an open-ended postmodern age, and so on.
+You hear sometimes that's old hat, that the Cartesian outlook has been superseded, that we're in an open-ended postmodern age, and so on.

 Don't believe it.
 Social constructivism, cultural relativism and multiculturalism don't answer questions.
 When decisions have to be made, you have to have some way of making them.
 The effect of such views is to put an even greater premium on claims to disinterested objective expertise, because that's the only thing that can negotiate the differing and equally valid views of various cultures.
-In fact, pomo views make it harder to contest claims of scientific expertise since they debunk nonexpert knowledge so totally.